Flank/flank-dashboard/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md

 > Define requirements and make sure that they are complete.

-1. The Cloud Firestore Function trigger is registered.
+1. Possibility to create Cloud Functions for Firebase.
-2. The Firestore processing logic is defined in the trigger's event handler.
+2. Allows using the Admin SDK to manipulate the Firestore data.
-3. The described above logic is written using Dart.
+3. Provides an ability to write Cloud Functions using Dart.

 ### Landscape